-- Complete a minimum of 64 credit hours of 100 level courses or above that also meet the requirements of the General Education Core Curriculum. - Achieve a 2.0 (C) grade point average in all 100/200 level courses attempted at Rock Valley College. - Meet residency requirements by earning a minimum of 20-semester hours of 100/200 level at Rock Valley College.
+- Complete a minimum of 64 credit hours of 100 level courses or above that also meet the requirements of the General Education Core Curriculum. - Achieve a 2.0 (C) GPA in all 100/200 level courses attempted at Rock Valley College. - Meet residency requirements by earning a minimum of 20 semester hours of 100/200 level at Rock Valley College.

-Apply for graduation in the Records & Registration Office, on 2nd floor of Student Center, by the published dates of the semester intended to graduate.
+Students must submit an application for graduation approved by an Academic Advisor to the Records and Registration Office, on second floor of Student Center, by the published dates of the semester intended to graduate.